rilexus/prym-frontend-application-template-signup/README.md

 * "City" input field MUST be at least 4 characters long.
 * "Additional information" area MAY be empty.
 * "Email" input field MUST be a valid email.
-* "ZIP" input field MUST be 5 characters long and all characters MUST be decimal numbers.
+* "ZIP" input field MUST be 5 characters long.
 * Submit button SHOULD be disabled when all the input requirements are not met.
 * Your implementation SHOULD contain test with a framework of your choice.